mitar/node-pg-reactivity-benchmark/README.md

 ## Results

-Evaluated using node v11.6.0 on Linux and this [PostgreSQL 11.1 Docker image](https://github.com/mitar/docker-postgres).
+Evaluated using node v11.6.0 on Linux and [PostgreSQL 11.1 Docker image](https://hub.docker.com/_/postgres/), `postgres:11.1`, with default configuration.
 The following command was used for each of the available packages/configurations:

 ```bash